nanocurrency/nano-docs/docs/running-a-node/voting-as-a-representative.md

 --8<-- "config-node-option-rpc-enable-true.md"

 #### enable_control
-This configuration option is set in the [`config-rpc.toml`](../running-a-node/configuration.md#configuration-file-locations) file.
+This configuration option, which is needed to create the account for the Representative, is set in the [`config-rpc.toml`](../running-a-node/configuration.md#configuration-file-locations) file.
 Please make sure you are aware of the sensitive RPC calls enabling this option opens up as detailed on the [configuration page](configuration.md#enable_control).

 ```toml
 # Enable or disable control-level requests.